drnoir/Papyrus3D-IF-Engine/README.md

 ##### Current Version: 0.1.1
 ![alt text](https://raw.githubusercontent.com/drnoir/Papyrus3D-IF-Engine/main/Papyrus3D.jpg)

-### SIMPLE OPEN SOURCE GAME ENGINE FOR VR
+### SIMPLE OPEN SOURCE WebGL GAME ENGINE / FRAMEWORK FOR VR / AR / Web
-Open source game engine for generating 3D fighting games based on JSON configs.
+Open source game engine for generating 3D FIrst Person Interactive Fiction games based on JSON configs.
-Edit the json files in the Game folder and then use the preview and export buttons to export your fighting game.
+Edit the json files in the public folder and then use the preview and export buttons to export your game.
 Allow for customisation and export of games as a separate html / javascript bundle or an exe.

-Multi-Platform support - Desktop, Mobile, VR and (Possibly) AR.
+Multi-Platform support - Desktop, Mobile, VR / AR.

 ### Features
 * Component system for character loading in enemeies